Rexursive®

 So, I called Nokia support.
 Not surprisingly, I spoke to someone that had absolutely no idea about what IMAP was, how IDLE was supposed to work or anything like that.
 I asked them to put all my complaints down and pass them on to someone that does know what it all means.

 And just to be sure, the next day, I submitted all of the bugs through the web form to Nokia again, so that their developers see this.
 Of course, this went to another Nokia representative that replied to me with absolute garbage.
 This person claimed, for instance, that Nokia E72 cannot connect to IMAP servers directly, but rather must use Nokia e-mail servers.
-I wonder how Nokia managed to connect to my own IMAP server, which is behind a firewall, making it inaccessible from the Internet.
+I wonder how Nokia managed to connect to my own IMAP server, which was at the time behind a firewall, making it inaccessible from the Internet.
 What utter nonsense.
 Idiotic stuff like that really ticks me off.
 Especially when I made sure I don't use Nokia e-mail servers (I don't even have an account there).

 Other nonsense advice included checking my security settings in relation to browser bugs I reported, which were Javascript/CSS/rendering errors and had nothing to do with SSL/TLS or security at all.

 So, I called them again and asked to speak to a manager.
 He promised to notify second level support for me.
 I'm going to be paying attention to what happens with all this (which is most likely nothing) and report here.
 Oh, and by the way, that manager also promised that someone from second level support will call me within the same day.
 That didn't happen, but I did eventually get a call from second level support, a week or so later.
 The issue is being escalated, so that's good news.
+(Since then, there was almost no improvement in any of the mail software, so as usual, Nokia are useless.)

 A word of advice to Nokia: open your bug database up to your customers.
 Today.
 Yesterday, in fact.
 Hiding things doesn't make them better.